Entoloma murrayi

 Entoloma murrayi, commonly known as the yellow unicorn Entoloma or the unicorn pinkgill, is a species of fungus in the Entolomataceae family.
-First described from New England (USA) in 1859, the species is found in eastern North America, Central and South America, and southeast Asia, where it grows on the ground in wet coniferous and deciduous forests.
+It was first described from New England in 1859.

 The fungus produces yellow mushrooms that have a characteristic sharp umbo on the top of a conical cap.
+Other similar species can be distinguished from E. murrayi by differences in color, morphology, or microscopic characteristics.
+The species is found throughout the Americas and in southeast Asia, growing on the ground in wet coniferous and deciduous forests.
 The mushroom is inedible and may be poisonous.
-Other similar species can be distinguished from E. murrayi by differences in color, morphology, or microscopic characteristics.

 Taxonomy

 The species was originally described by Miles Berkeley and Moses Ashley Curtis in 1859 as Agaricus murrayi, based on collections made in New England.
 Berkeley and Curtis called it "An extremely pretty species".
 Pier Andrea Saccardo transferred the species to Entoloma in 1899.
 Synonyms include combinations resulting from generic transfers to Rhodophyllus by Rolf Singer in 1942, Noleana by R. W. G. Dennis in 1970, and to Inocephalus by Gordon Rutter and Roy Watling in 1997.
 Depending on the authority, these latter three genera are considered either subgenera of Entoloma, or independent genera.
 In a large-scale molecular phylogenetic analysis of Agaricales species published in 2002, E. murrayi grouped in a clade together with E. canescens and two Entolomas traditionally classified in Inocephalus – E. quadrata and E. lactifluus.
 The Dictionary of the Fungi (10th edition, 2008) lumps Inocephalus and Rhodophyllus into Entoloma.

 The specific epithet murrayi honors the original collector, Dennis Murray of Massachusetts.
 Its common names "yellow unicorn Entoloma" or "unicorn pinkgill" refer to the characteristic sharp umbo at the top of its cap.